tank-ankita/task-schedular/README.md

 # <p align="left">Task Scheduler </p>

 ## Overview
-The Task Scheduler is a command-line application that allows users and developers to manage tasks efficiently.
+The Task Scheduler is a command-line application that allows developers to manage tasks efficiently.
 It features task prioritization, dependency management, and a simple interface for executing tasks and tracking completion.
 This project is designed for ease of use and helps streamline task assignments for a team of developers.

 ## Table of Contents